Are you thinking about starting up an after school or holiday programme?

 How are OSCAR services funded?

 Some programmes are fully funded by fees and have entirely paid staff.
 Others operate on a mix of fee income, grants, donations (e.g. use of facilities at no charge) and voluntary staff.
-Work and Income will subsidise fees for eligible parents if they attend an OSCAR Approved service, so this may offset some of the costs for some parents.
+Work and Income will subsidise fees for eligible parents if they attend an MSD Accredited service, so this may offset part of the cost for some parents.

-The Ministry of Social Development provides grants to over 700 organisations that provide OSCAR services.
+The Ministry of Social Development (MSD) contributes grants to over 700 organisations that provide OSCAR services.
 The programmes must be approved under the MSD Level 3 Social Sector Accreditation Standards and meet other operation criteria.
-These grants are not usually open for new programmes, as the funds are entirely allocated to ongoing contracted providers.
-Any new services are only considered at the discretion of MSD, should funds become available.
-Link to MSD funding information.
+These grants are not usually open for new programmes, as the funds are entirely allocated to on-going contracted providers.
+Consideration of new services for this funding is at the discretion of MSD, should funds become available.

 OSCAR services may also be eligible for other grants and funding assistance but information on these sources of funding is best obtained through your own local and regional funding information networks e.g. local councils, Department of Internal Affairs etc.